-Hair Loss Treatments
+Other Hair Loss Treatments Surveyed

-In fact, careful research is vitally important, as there are very few treatments that are both scientifically proven and licensed to work on the majority of those affected.
+Careful research is vitally important if you're considering any of these, as there are very few treatments that are both scientifically proven and licensed to work on the majority of those affected.

 Minoxidil – Unisex Hair Loss Treatment

 Minoxidil comes as a lotion and should ideally be applied twice daily to a clean and dry scalp.
 Other than an occasional allergic reaction or skin dryness, the medication has been found to be free of side effects.
-Meanwhile, a new Minoxidil foam designed for men, Rogaine, may be easier to apply and cause fewer side effects.
+Meanwhile, a Minoxidil foam designed for men, Rogaine, may be easier to apply and cause fewer side effects.

 In general, 2% strength is recommended for women, while 5% strength is advised for men.